-- i) the applicant's Christian character and conviction and his sense of divine call; - ii) his satisfactory length of membership in and service to the Presbyterian Church of Australia (specified by GAA College Committee regulation 4(a) as 6 months); - iii) his ability in preaching and public speaking; - iv) his capacity for making acceptable contacts with people; - v) his plans for financing himself during the course, especially if he is married; - vi) his general health, including being provided with a medical report from an approved medical examiner; - vii) a satisfactory police record check; - viii) his having a current Working With Children Check ('WWCC'). - 4.31.3 If, after examination, the application is approved, the presbytery must notify the Theological Education Committee, communicating full particulars of its enquiries, together with all relevant documents.
+- i) the applicant's Christian character and conviction and his sense of divine call; - ii) his satisfactory length of membership in and service to the Presbyterian Church of Australia (specified by GAA College Committee regulation 4(a) as 6 months); - iii) his ability in preaching and public speaking; - iv) his capacity for making acceptable contacts with people; - v) his plans for financing himself during the course, especially if he is married; - vi) his general health, including being provided with a medical report from an approved medical examiner; - vii) a satisfactory police record check; - viii) his having a current Working With Children Check ('WWCC'); - c) the presbytery must also require the candidate to undergo psychological testing and assessment, arranged by the presbytery at its expense and administered by a mental health professional external to the PCV, for the purpose of assisting the presbytery in determining the candidate's suitability to undertake work involving children as a minister of the church. - 4.31.3 If, after examination, the application is approved, the presbytery must notify the Theological Education Committee, communicating full particulars of its enquiries, together with all relevant documents.
 The presbytery must await the report of the committee before proceeding.
 The presbytery must not proceed to admit an applicant as a candidate without the concurrence of the Theological Education Committee. - 4.31.4 On receiving the report of that committee the presbytery must come to a decision about the applicant, and if it judges him to be a satisfactory applicant, and that committee concurs, it may admit him as a candidate, but on probation until completion of the first year of study.
 A presbytery must not finally confirm a student's candidacy until: - a) the period of probation has been satisfactorily fulfilled; - b) a report has been received from that committee advising of his satisfactory progress in his studies; and - c) it interviews him.